dcunited001/dcunited001.github.io/_posts/2017-02-07-oneirontology-semiotics-karma-and-oral-consequentialism.md

 God works through us all.
 Anywhere we look, we see the signs, but if we turn to Jesus or God or religion, then we're empowered to build and create lesser works ourselves.
-And we should, so that we never forget God or how hard we struggled in this age to maintain that idea.
+And We should, so that we never forget God or how hard we struggled in this age to maintain that idea.
 God is and always must remain invisible.
 One who truly understands the concept of God must not claim that they are God.
 Even amongst people